Roxton, Quebec

-Roxton (officially Le Canton de Roxton) is a township municipality (municipalité de canton) in the Acton Regional County Municipality, in the province of Quebec, Canada.
+Le Canton de Roxton is a township municipality (municipalité de canton) in the Acton Regional County Municipality, in the province of Quebec, Canada.
+The municipality was designated in 1795, proclaimed in 1803, and officially constituted on July 1, 1855.
 The population as of the Canada 2011 Census was 1,093.

-Roxton entirely surrounds the village of Roxton Falls.
-Roxton and Roxton Falls are legally distinct municipalities (with separate elected officials), but the administration of both is physically located in the village of Roxton Falls.
+Le Canton de Roxton has its own distinct municipal administration and elected officials, independent from the neighbouring village of Roxton Falls.

-Roxton has only a few hundred fewer people than Roxton Falls, but is spread out over a much greater geographic area.
+Le Canton de Roxton has only a few hundred fewer people than Roxton Falls, but is spread out over a much greater geographic area.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Roxton had a population of 1115 living in 445 of its 483 total private dwellings, a change of from its 2016 population of 1086.
 With a land area of 148.93 km2, it had a population density of in 2021.